 I got home from Tulum this weekend and the first thing I did was unpack.
 Not because I’m all organized, but because I wanted to dig in and find the dream catchers and perfumes I had purchased.
 But while I was rooting through my bag (which totally broke on the way home… I guess you can only over pack a suitcase so many times before the zipper busts), I realized I had hardly used half of what I packed.

 Guys, despite leaving much of my suitcase open for souvenirs I totally over packed for this trip.
-I figured I’d make a quick inventory of what I did and didn’t use.
+I spent so long packing and trying to decide what to take and it turns out that a lot of that was a waste of time.
+There were even some things that I bought especially for the trip that I didn’t even use.
+I thought I would need a new strapless bra, for instance, as I always wear one at home.
+I went out of my way to read strapless bra reviews to see which one would be best in the heat and with my planned outfits and bought one, yet didn’t even wear it!
+At least I have it for at home, I guess.
+Anyway, I figured I’d make a quick inventory of what I did and didn’t use.
 I even created a free printable packing list, that excludes the things I didn’t need, so you don’t pack too much like me.

 In this post I’ll detail exactly what you will need to pack for one week in Tulum.
 If you want tips for things to do, places to stay, etc. you should check out my Tulum travel guide (there’s even a free printable version available!).

 Palazzo pants, a light sweater, a t-shirt and a sports bra.
 When it comes to the flight, I am all about comfort.
 This is my favorite flying outfit.